 Admission to the Program

-Admission criteria are subject to change and extenuating circumstances require departmental review of written requests.
+Admission criteria are subject to change based on SUNY and NYSED requirements.
 Consult the Department website for the most current information and application due dates.

 The admission requirements for the RN to BSN program include the following:

 - Graduate of an accredited associate degree or diploma program.